 UI Component Overview

-UI Components are a collection of objects that can be used to customize your NetSuite experience using SuiteScript 2.x.
-Using server side scripts you can create custom UIs while maintaining the NetSuite look and feel.
-SuiteScript UI components are generated on the server and are accessible through client scripts.
+UI Components are objects you can use to customize your NetSuite experience with SuiteScript 2.x.
+With server-side scripts, you can create custom UIs and still keep the NetSuite look and feel.
+SuiteScript UI components are generated on the server and accessible through client scripts.

 Note: